goschtl/zope/zope.release/trunk/README.txt

      $ ./bin/generate-versions
      $ ./bin//upload

-TODO: Setup a cron job that listens for changes in ``controlled-packages.cfg``
-      and updates the index, if necessary.
+   Once the files are uploaded, a crontab-job, running every minute, will detect the changes in ``controlled-pages.cfg`` and will generate the new controlled package pages.

 Note: I think the process is still a tiny bit too long.
 I probably write a script that makes testing a new version of a package easier, but let's see